-Mindfulness practitioner with over 7 years of teaching experience
+Mindfulness practitioner with 9 years of teaching experience

 Henry Fellow, Yale University

 I have been practising mindfulness since 2009.
 In 2012 I became a secondary school teacher through the Teach First programme.
 In 2013 I started to include a mindfulness practice in each lesson I taught.
 I trained with the Mindfulness in Schools Project and Wake Up Schools in 2014, and then spent a further five years at the same school, sharing mindfulness with students and staff in a wide variety of formats, in and out of the classroom.
 From 2015 to 2019 I oversaw the same cohort of students, from Year 8 until their graduation.